sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>ncurses</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Ncurses support utilities
+Short desc    : Ncurses support utilities
 URL          : https://invisible-island.net/ncurses/ncurses.html
-Лицензия     : MIT
+License      : MIT
-Описание     : The curses library routines are a terminal-independent method of
+Descript     : The curses library routines are a terminal-independent method of
              : updating character screens with reasonable optimization.
 The ncurses
              : (new curses) library is a freely distributable replacement for the
              : discontinued 4.4 BSD classic curses library.